puppetlabs/pdk/README.md

 #### `data_type:attribute_name`

 Specifies a list of attributes with their expected data types, such as `'Enum[absent, present]:ensure'`.
-If not specified, the data type will be "empty."
+If not specified, the data type will have no attributes.

 ### `pick test static` command